-- Replanting with native vegetation must take place immediately following removal of invasive species; f. - All removed plant material shall be taken away from the site; and plants that appear on the King County Noxious Weed List must be handled and disposed of according to a noxious weed control plan appropriate to that - In all cases, nonnative, invasive species removal shall avoid impacts to native species. - Storm Water Dispersion Flow Path Creation of a vegetated flow path from a dispersion device that is located outside the critical area buffer that flows into the critical area buffer provided the buffer meets the vegetative buffer standards in KZC 90.130, and the design is part of an approved development permit. - Other Educational activities, scientific research, and passive outdoor recreational activities such as bird watching, fishing, and hiking, not including trail building or clearing. - Emergency Activities Emergency activities necessary to prevent an immediate threat to public health, safety, or welfare.
+- f.
+Replanting with native vegetation must take place immediately following removal of invasive species; - g.
+All removed plant material shall be taken away from the site; and plants that appear on the King County Noxious Weed List must be handled and disposed of according to a noxious weed control plan appropriate to that species; and - h.
+In all cases, nonnative, invasive species removal shall avoid impacts to native species. - 11.
+Storm Water Dispersion Flow Path Creation of a vegetated flow path from a dispersion device that is located outside the critical area buffer that flows into the critical area buffer provided the buffer meets the vegetative buffer standards in KZC 90.130, and the design is part of an approved development permit. - 12.
+Other Educational activities, scientific research, and passive outdoor recreational activities such as bird watching, fishing, and hiking, not including trail building or clearing. - 13.
+Emergency Activities Emergency activities necessary to prevent an immediate threat to public health, safety, or welfare.
 Alterations shall be reported to the City within seven (7) days and include evidence of threat or imminent danger.
-The City may require a permit to be obtained after-the-fact and require the critical area and its buffer to be fully restored in accordance with a critical area report and mitigation/maintenance plan. - 14.
+The City may require a permit to be obtained after-the-fact and require the critical area and its buffer to be fully restored in accordance with a critical area report and mitigation/maintenance plan.
+4 - 14.
 Beaver Management Beaver management activities, provided the activity has an approved Hydraulic Project Approval (HPA) from the WA Department of Fish and Wildlife and follows all requirements therein. - 15.
-Private Flood Management Maintenance Activities Required commended by the City of Kirkland to Public-Works mitigate substantial flooding risk to public or private property.
-Maintenance activities that have been required or recommended by the City's Public Works department to prevent flooding.
+Private Maintenance Activities Required by the City of Kirkland to mitigate substantial flooding risk to public or private property.